How do I get a Dixie Willow kitten?

 Can I come and just visit your Ragdolls even though I’m not getting a kitten?

 The simple answer is “no”.
 Keep in mind that while our Ragdolls are strictly a hobby, they are also an integral part of our home.
-We have work, family, and other obligations just like you do and having an open-door policy isn’t practical or safe.
+We have work, family, and other obligations just like you do and having an open-door policy isn’t practical.
+In today’s world, it’s also not safe.
 Would you welcome into your home people you don’t know who found you online?

 We certainly understand that many people haven’t ever met a Ragdoll in person and are fascinated with this wonderful breed.
 Since several of our cats are therapy animals and/or actors, we often take them to local stores, parks, events, etc. in order to acclimate them to unusual sights and sounds.
 So if you’d like to meet a Ragdoll cat or older kitten, we can easily arrange a public meeting during one of our regular outings.